Will mortgages become more expensive? and other Budget questions

 But at the moment, prices are going up for very specific reasons - such as rising energy bills.
 And ultimately, it is up to the Bank of England - not the chancellor - to decide whether interest rates need to go up.

-The government's independent forecaster, the Office for Budget Responsibility, says if inflation rises by more than 5%, which is possible, then a higher Bank rate and more expensive mortgages are much more likely.
+The government's independent forecaster, the Office for Budget Responsibility, says if inflation rises by more than 5%, which is possible, then a higher Bank rate and more expensive mortgages - particularly in 2023 - are much more likely.

 How can the chancellor get away with reducing tax on short haul flights just before the UK hosts COP26?
 (Marilyn Taylor)